stucco/dev-setup/README.md

     vagrant plugin uninstall vagrant-omnibus
     rm -rf .vagrant cookbooks tmp

 Then uninstall Vagrant and VirtualBox.
+(Look at disk images to see if there is an uninstall script for your OS.)

 ## Notes